-May marks Asian Pacific American Heritage Month.
-The month was chosen to honor the arrival of the first Japanese to the United States in 1843.
-It also commemorates the completion of the Transcontinental Railroad, largely built by Chinese immigrants, in 1869, just a couple of the myriad ways members of the Asian Pacific diaspora have left their indelible imprint on American history and culture.
+May marks Asian American and Pacific Islander Heritage Month.
+The month was chosen to honor the arrival of the first Japanese individuals to the United States in 1843.
+It also commemorates the completion of the Transcontinental Railroad, largely built by Chinese immigrants, in 1869.
+These historical markers, however, cannot fully capture the many ways in which members of the Asian Pacific diaspora have left their indelible imprint on American history and culture.

 These are just a sampling of the many Humanities Moments focusing on the experiences, contributions, and cultural legacies of the Asian Pacific diaspora.
 How do you honor this month?